Alex Tarrant: Career

 He played a rebel leader in the 2021 film, Night Raiders, which was selected for the 2021 Toronto International Film Festival.
 He is currently filming the Amazon Prime Video's series The Lord of the Rings: The Rings of Power.
-Tarrant currently stars in the new CBS series, NCIS: Hawaiʻi, which premiered in September 2021.
+Tarrant also starred in the CBS drama series, NCIS: Hawaiʻi, from 2021–24.
+In October 2025, he began starring in the CBS comedy, DMV.

 Personal life

 Tarrant is married to actress Luci Hare and they have a son.